 Let your cake cool for a few minutes, and then slice up some strawberries.
 Mmmm.

-Or you can add a lil scoop of ice cream.
-Just a little, riiight? :)
+Or you can add some ice cream.

 And there you have it!
 One gorgeous, easy-to-make mug cake recipe.
 Enjoy!